National History Museum (Albania)

 The National History Museum (Muzeu Historik Kombëtar) is a historical museum in Tirana, Albania.
 It was opened on 28 October 1981 and is 27,000 square metres in size, while 18,000 square metres are available for expositions.

 The museum includes the following pavilions: the Pavilion of Antiquity, Middle Ages, Renaissance, Independence, Iconography, National Liberation Antifascist War, Communist Terror, and Mother Teresa.

 The museum is closed for renovation until 2028.

 The mural mosaic

-Above the entrance of the museum is a large mural mosaic titled The Albanians that depicts purported ancient to modern figures from Albania's history.
+Above the entrance to the museum is a large mural mosaic titled The Albanians, which depicts purported ancient to modern figures from Albania's history.
 The work is the result of five Albanian artists: Vilson Kilica, Anastas Kostandini, Agim Nebiu, Justin Droboniku and Aleksander Filipi.
 The work, completed in 1980 for the opening of the museum, is an example of Socialist realism.

 The mosaic is around 11 m high, 40 m long, and covers an area of 440 m².
 The mosaic depicts 13 persons representing different phases of Albanian history.
 From left to right: